SovereignCloudStack/events/OpenInfraSummit2022/ObservabilityInOpenStack.md

 ## Social Summary (100 chars)

-Rolling out monitoring is easy - difficulty arises in what to actually observe and focus on.
-Let's tackle that!
+Rolling out monitoring is easy - but monitor what matters and not just everything!

 ## What should attendees expect to learn?
 (1000 chars)